-You guessed it – today’s topic is about names.
-The first man, Adam, was the first to give names, and not just a few, a lot of them!
-In Genesis, chapter 2 we read how he had to come up with names for all animals of the animal kingdom, from big Elephant to small Fruit Fly, just about anything God put in his way.
-Then one day, the first woman ever came along.
-And Adam named her “Mother of Life”, aka: Eve.
+The first man, Adam, was the very first human being to come up with names, and not just a few, a lot of them!
+In the second chapter of Genesis we read how he gave names to all animals of the animal kingdom, from big Elephant to small Fruit Fly, just about anything God presented to him.
+When the first woman ever came along Adam named her “Mother of Life”, aka: Eve.

-Name-giving in those days was very intentional.
-Names were supposed to reflect the identity of the name-bearer and were therefore descriptive, precise, and meaningful.
-There is power to a name!
-We realize that in name-calling, which is certainly a bad experience but it proves a point.
-Call for instance someone a loser often enough and that person might end up acting like one.
+Name-giving was very intentional in those days.
+Names were supposed to reflect the identity of the name-bearer and therefore were descriptive, precise and meaningful.
+There is power to a name.
+We realize that in name-calling, which is a bad experience, but proves a point.
+Call for instance someone a loser and that person might end up acting like one.

-Typecasting can be another byproduct of naming a person.
-When Isaac’s twin sons were born, their names were given based on their first impression.
-In Genesis, chapter 25:25-26 we read:
+Typecasting is the twin brother to name-calling.
+When Isaac’s sons were born, their names were given based on first impressions (Genesis 25:25-26):

-Esau sounds like a Hebrew term that means “hair”.
-So their parents named their firstborn “Hairy Guy” while they named their second son “Heel” – which is what “Jacob” sounds like in Hebrew.
+Esau sounds like a Hebrew word that means “hair”.
+The parents named their firstborn “Hairy Guy” while they named their second son “Heel” – which is what “Jacob” sounds like in Hebrew.
 And when they named their heel-grabbing little son “Jacob” they really associated him with being a Trickster.
-So they basically called him “Deceiver”.
+They basically called their son a deceiver.
 I don’t know about you, but I would not like to be called “Deceiver” for the rest of my life.
 Thankfully, Jacob did not get stuck in that mold.
 As we find out later in the story, God changed his name to Israel, which translated means “Strong Man of God”.

 Going from “Deceiver” to “Strong Man of God” is a great story; and we can make this our story.
-Like it or not, our life experience has a way of molding us, and in God’s hands we will change for the better.
-We read in Prophet Isaiah’s book chapter 64:8:
+Our life experience has a way of molding us, and in God’s hands we will change for the better (Isaiah 64:8):

 Not only are we safe in God’s hands, we also become the best version of ourselves.
 I find this truth very encouraging.
 Ever sighed that sigh: “Oh, will I ever change?”
-No reason to despair if we put ourselves in God’s hands.
-There is always reason to hope!
+No reason to give up hope if we put ourselves in God’s hands.

 Last but not least: God’s name.
 Does God have a name?
 If so, who gave Him that name?
 This is problematic – since God is eternal, nobody preceded Him to actually give Him a name.
 So in this case name-giving does not apply.
 Moses ran into this issue when he asked God for His name.
-Here is a snippet of the conversation between God and Moses as described in the book of Exodus, chapter 3:13-14:
+Here is a snippet of a conversation between God and Moses (Exodus 3:13-14):

 When God revealed His name “I Am”, this was the best possible answer Moses could have received.
-And to this day, God’s answer has given us something to work with!
+And to this day, God’s answer has given us something to work with.
 Personally, I view His name as an invitation to get to know Him.
 Who is this “I Am”?
 What does He mean with “I Am”?
 What does “I Am” stand for?
-These questions are ours to explore; and God’s door is wide open.
+These questions are ours to explore and by the way, in my experience God loves to be explored.
 What happens if we keep knocking on Heaven’s door?
-This, my friend, is for you and me to find out!
+This, my friend, is for you and me to find out.